-- If an employee is worried that a participant has threatened, or poses a threat to, the physical safety of another person, with intent the threat may be carried out. - The employee believes the participant is at risk of immediate harm. - The employee believes the participant is being abused, neglected, or exploited.
+- If an employee is worried that a participant has threatened, or poses a threat to, the physical safety of another person, with intent the threat may be carried out - The employee believes the participant is at risk of immediate harm - The employee believes the participant is being abused, neglected or exploited

-If a participant/employer has concerns that their employee has breached confidentiality, call your Case Manager or FMS to discuss.
+If a participant/employer has concerns that their employee has breached confidentiality, call your Consultant or your FEA to discuss.
 Terminating an employee for this violation is warranted.
 The employee is a mandatory reporter and must report any of the above to the appropriate authorities immediately.
 It is the law.

-Notifications to Your FMS
+Notifications to Your FEA

-The participant must let the FMS know within one (1) business day of the following:
+The participant must let the FEA know within one (1) business day of the following: